'Harry Potter and the Sorcerer's Stone' is getting an interactive makeover

 Muggles, grab your wands and hop on the Hogwarts Express because "Harry Potter and the Sorcerer’s Stone" is getting a whole new look.

-The wizarding world will be flying your way on Sept.
-5 with an interactive eBook created using Amazon’s Kindle in Motion technology, which will allow fans to tour scenes from the book and interact with the illustrations.
+The wizarding world will be available on Sept.
+5 with an interactive eBook created using Amazon’s Kindle in Motion technology, which will allow fans to tour scenes from the book and see illustrations come to life.
 And it's available for download on almost any tablet or smart phone.

 'Harry Potter and the Sorcerer's Stone' is now an interactive eBook!Play Video - 1:01